josh-ashkinaze/sharp-q-values/README.md

 # Tests

-I compared this against the STATA code in [3] for different sets of p-values and got results within a floating point tolerance of 1e-6.
+I compared this against Michael Anderson's STATA code in [3] for different sets of p-values and got results within a floating point tolerance of 1e-6.
 For context, I'm running Python 3.13 with numpy 2.3.1.
 I am using STATA 14.